UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

         e = Element("this is some text")
         e.append("some more text")

-And this one shows that you can append some text -- nice, but again, it doesn't really do anything.
+And this one shows that you can call the ``append()`` method with some text -- nice, but again, it doesn't test if that appended text was used correctly.
 But it does show you got the API right.

 But this one failed: